I Fly Balloons

 Alan told the story in his soft voice, a barely audible level favored by both Roots, so often in the presence of animals they didn’t want to frighten.
 But the power of the film was loud and clear, and did not evoke pests, but architects and soldiers, loyal to a Queen.
 I was enthralled, and wrote a memo praising the film when I returned to New York.
 Root was invited to fly over to present the film to NBC, just as he had to me, no music, his voice.
 Once sold, “Mysterious Castles of Clay,” was narrated by Orson Welles.

 The great director refused to allow our producer to attend the recording session, held in his personal hotel room, near Los Angeles.
 Normally, narration is recorded in a sound booth, with the film projected so that phrases fall in a place to help viewers understand what they’re seeing.
 Really good narrators lend a rhythm to match the pace of the action.
 An editor is on hand to stop the film and rewind for a second or third take.
 Welles read the script blind.
 The need for valium in the office was a running joke until a message arrived from the London editing room: “Cut perfectly.”
-A photo spread promoting the broadcast in TV Guide was entitled “Feat of Clay.”
+As publicist for the film, I place a photo spread in TV Guide entitled “Feat of Clay.”

 By 1979, I was back in Kenya, on location with Alan and Joan as they filmed the story of “The Lightening Bird.”
-Joan managed the camp on the Mara River, and I learned first hand how tedious wildlife filmmaking can be.
-But there were times when Joan and I could roam freely off the beaten path.
-We spent hours driving in an open Land Rover, watching hippo, birds and stumbling upon the occasional wart hog tusk, porcupine quills, and the nest of a plover.
+Joan managed the camp on the Mara River, and while I learned how tedious wildlife filmmaking can be, I also learned how to watch birds.
+Joan and I could roam freely off the beaten path.
+We spent hours driving in an open Land Rover, watching hippo, birds and stumbling upon the nest of a plover.
 Fearless, Joan picked up an army ant to show me its pinchers.
 The Roots often said they were my guides to Africa because of the way I had escorted them around New York, particularly during a record snow storm when we sought shelter at 21 and the Russian Tea Room.
 The last time I saw them together in Manhattan, they appeared on CBS Morning program.
 In a role reversal, Alan seemed to freeze when asked a question, but Joan jumped in, articulating all the right Talking Points, and sparkled on camera.

 After their divorce, Alan shifted his projects from East Africa to the Congo, and Joan, out of character, joined the Muthaiga Club.
 Because of shared profits from Balloon Safaris, Joan could afford to travel, and did –to Ethiopia, and in the Sahara to assist David Coulson, the photographer of Africa’s Rock Art.
 During my last visit to Naivasha, Joan was not among a gathering of lake residents, so I sent my card to her via a neighbor, scribbling: “Send me an e-mail!”
 She had been a lousy correspondent by post, and wasn’t the type to spend her time in front of a monitor, unless it was a lizard.
 Friends provided updates, none more stunning than this thunderbolt, from a marine biologist: “Lake Naivasha is so dirty, fish eagles can no longer see the fish.”
 The haunting cry of fish eagles had been an intrinsic sound effect to the Eden quality of Naivasha, along with hippo munching grass outside my window at night.